stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

     ![review-route](./../04-deploy-app/images/review-route.png)

-1. In the end of the route add `/api/review/329199`
+1. At the end of the route add `/api/review/329199`

     Now you can access the application externally with this route.

     ![updated review](./../04-deploy-app/images/product-review-json-after-change.png)

 By following the steps outlined above, you can successfully expose your application deployed on Red Hat OpenShift, using the example application "`stakater-nordmart-review-api`".
-Whether using the NodePort, LoadBalancer, or Route approach, you can make your application accessible from outside the OpenShift cluster, allowing users to access and interact with your application over the network.
+Using the NodePort, LoadBalancer, or Route approach, you can make your application accessible from outside the OpenShift cluster, allowing users to access and interact with your application over the network.

 ## Whitelisting application routes